 Japanese society and culture are built on intricate social etiquette and customs.
 As foreigners, we are not expected to be knowledgeable about all etiquette, but it will make your time in Japan more enjoyable if you are respectful of local customs.

-Some examples of scenarios you may encounter include removing your shoes and hats when entering a temple or house (some restaurants as well).
-You may be supplied with slippers at some places, but please come prepared with plenty of spare socks, and shoes that are easy to take off for the fairly regular occasions when they must be removed.
+Some examples of scenarios you may encounter include removing your shoes and hats when entering a temple or house (and some restaurants).
+You may be supplied with slippers at some places, but please come prepared with plenty of spare socks, including some with grip for castles with wooden floors.
+We recommend shoes that are easy to take off for the regular occasions when they must be removed.
+Bare feet are not accepted in Japan.
 Your National Escort will advise you of some of these other customs at the beginning of your tour.